 • A poetry submission may be single-spaced.
 Please submit no more than 6 poems per submission.
 No more than one poem on a page.
 If a poem runs more than one page, please put the poem’s title in the headers of the additional page(s) and make sure the pages are numbered.
 The Fiddlehead prefers to accept several poems by the same author; please do not limit your submission to a single poem.

-• Creative nonfiction is construed widely and can include personal essays, narrative non-fiction, think pieces, etc. Check out the Creative Nonfiction Collective Society’s definition here.
+• Creative nonfiction (CNF) is construed widely and can include personal essays, narrative non-fiction, think pieces, etc. Check out the Creative Nonfiction Collective Society’s definition here.
 Submissions in this genre should be double-spaced and maximum 6,000 words.
+Unless a CNF work is very, very short (under 1000 words), please send only one work per submission.
 Accompanying images may be considered, but permissions for the images are responsibility of the author and must be arranged beforehand.

 • Excerpts from novels and scenes from plays are occasionally accepted, but short fiction, poetry, and creative non-fiction are the preferred genres.
 Excerpts from novels should be double spaced, while play excerpts may be single spaced.
 Novel excerpts should be no more than 6,000 words, while play excerpts should be 10 pages max.